 approved purposes means the acquisition of land, the construction, modification and renovation of buildings and the purchase or lease of plant and equipment, or any of those things.

-[Section 17 inserted by No. 27 of 1998 s.
+[Section 17 inserted: No. 27 of 1998 s.
 7.]

 17A.
 Borrowing by the Minister